Click Here to join our 30 day challenge to learn Hiragana

 Dr. Moku’s Hiragana and Katakana Mnemonics are 2 separate apps.
 One for Hiragana and one for Katakana.
 In each app, they associate all the kana with pictures, making it easy for you to remember them.

-It also makes use of mnemonic hacks (tying each character to a visual story-based meaning) as compared to just rote memorization.
+It also uses mnemonic hacks (tying each character to a visual story-based meaning) rather than just rote memorization.

 Mindsnacks – Limited Free Version